ChaosRecipeEnhancer/ChaosRecipeEnhancer/README.md

 #### Stashtab Overlay

 The Stashtab Overlay highlights items in a specific order if you have full sets in a stashtab.
 No more wondering which part is missing when selling.
 Also this way you can put 2 sets in one inventory.
+Leave it open when selling!
+Otherwise the highlighting will start from beginning with items you already sold.

 If you want to change position or size of the Stashtabs Overlay, you have to press the "Edit" button on the Main Overlay.
 Then you can drag the Stashtabs Overlay around and resize it (bottom right corner), except if you set the opacity to 0 (better set it to 0.01).
 At the moment the tabheader sizes are optimized for full hd.
 I will add support for manually editing these later.